niclee1803/Deepfake-Detection-Extension/README.md

 * Python, FastAPI for backend
 * PyTorch library for deepfake detection models
 * Docker for containerisation
-* Google Cloud Run for deployment
+* Google Cloud Run for deployment of FastAPI

 ## Sources
 * [sonar by Perplexity](https://sonar.perplexity.ai/) model for fact checking